 - Co-drafter, Section 812.15 Florida Statutes.
 "Unauthorized reception of cable television services."

-Mr. Kantor presently serves as Counsel for two charitable organizations: The Construction Angels, a corporation that provides help to families who have lost a member in a fatal construction accident, and to ClaimVets, a corporation that provides veterans with a pathway to enter the claims profession by providing access to adjuster and office skills training programs, adjuster licenses, career mentoring, job placement services and relocation assistance.
+- Mr. Kantor served as Counsel for two charitable organizations: The Construction Angels, a corporation that provides help to families who have lost a member in a fatal construction accident, and to ClaimVets, a corporation that provides veterans with a pathway to enter the claims profession by providing access to adjuster and office skills training programs, adjuster licenses, career mentoring, job placement services and relocation assistance.

 - Appellate Practice - Financial